 PMB is a common reason for referral to gynaecology services, representing about 5% of referrals.
 The majority of women with PMB will have either no cause or it will be a benign cause but about 10% of women will have endometrial cancer.
-Endometrial cancer accounts for one in 18 of every female cancer and is increasing.
+Endometrial cancer accounts for one in 18 of every female cancer and the rate is increasing.

 PMB should be managed as a suspected cancer until proved otherwise.
-The NHS Cancer Plan (Department of Health, 2000) provides guidance for the referral, and treatment times for a suspected cancer as well as recommended care pathways.
+The NHS Long Term Plan for Cancer (NHS England, 2019) provides guidance for the referral, and treatment times for a suspected cancer as well as recommended care pathways.
 Once referred, women will undergo:

 - pelvic examination with cervical screening and infection screen if needed - pelvic or abdominal ultrasound the endometrium should be under 4-5mm dependent on local guidelines.
-It should be regular as well - hysteroscopy and endometrial biopsy hysteroscopy for a thickened endometrium, irregular endometrium, repeated bleeding or bleeding on tamoxifen and combined with a biopsy as needed.
+It should also be regular - hysteroscopy and endometrial biopsy hysteroscopy for a thickened endometrium, irregular endometrium, repeated bleeding or bleeding on tamoxifen and combined with a biopsy as needed.